dra2020/dra-analytics/docs/cli.md

 ./cli/splitting.js -i testdata/splitting/CxD.json
 ```

-You can direct the output to a file or pipe it into another command for further processing.
+Use the --help option to show help.